ycrc/ycrc.github.io/docs/clusters/milgram_rhel8.md

 1. updated system libraries to better support modern software
 1. improved node management system to facilitate the growing number of nodes on Milgram

-While we have done extensive testing both internally and with McCleary and Grace clusters, we recognize that there are a large number custom workflows on Milgram that may need to be modified to work with the new operating system.
-To this end, we are setting aside `rhel8_devel` and `rhel8_day` partitions for use in debugging and testing of workflows before the February maintenance.
+While we have done extensive testing both internally and with McCleary and Grace clusters, we recognize that there are a large number of custom workflows on Milgram that may need to be modified to work with the new operating system.
+To this end, we have set aside `rhel8_devel` and `rhel8_day` partitions for use in debugging and testing of workflows before the February maintenance.

 ## Test Partitions